san2440/Repo2440/README.md

 # Repo2440

-Repository to store code files as part of Data Science training Santosh here, this is exciting work.
-Never worked on these awesome tools before!!
+Santosh here, this is exciting work.
+Data Science rocks!!